Graduated in 2014

-As the Assistant Director for the Women Writers Project (WWP) and Assistant Director for the NULab for Texts, Maps, and Networks, self-described “book nerd” Dr. Sarah Connell (Ph.D. ’14) is central to Northeastern’s strong, supportive community of digital scholars.
+As the Associate Director for the Women Writers Project (WWP) and Associate Director for the NULab for Texts, Maps, and Networks, self-described “book nerd” Dr. Sarah Connell is central to Northeastern’s strong, supportive community of digital scholars.
+She previously served as the assistant director for WWP and NULab.
 She is involved with directing a major digital humanities project (WWP) and leads a new NEH Collaborative Research grant.
 Sarah trains and mentors graduate students in digital text encoding, editing, and methods of digital analysis, and leads workshops and working groups on a range of digital humanities (DH) topics.
 She also co-teaches two undergraduate and graduate courses: Literature and Digital Diversity with Professor Elizabeth Maddock Dillon and NULab Project Seminar with Professor Julia Flanders.
-Here’s how Sarah got here:
+View Sarah’s staff profile here.

 Related Schools & Departments